nmullane/amp-cfs-cs-challenge/README.md

 The challenge is configured to run within Docker using an Ubuntu 20.04 container to run the cFS binary (16.04 and 18.04 have also been verified to work) and a second container to run the COSMOS ground system.

 ## Setup
-There is no hardware necessary for this challenge.
-Make sure you have docker compose installed on your computer.
+There is no hardware necessary for this challenge and docker compose is the only software required.

 Run `docker-compose -f docker-compose-vuln.yaml up` to launch the cFS binary and the COSMOS ground system.